requirecloud/n8n-local/README.md

 Open https://n8n.docker.so

-## Connect to locally running OpenAI in LM Studio
+## Connect to locally running openai/gpt-oss-20b in LM Studio

 On the OpenAI credential dialog, use the following info: